sennykalidien/looklive-server/README.md

 [source](http://www.hongkiat.com/blog/gulp-vs-grunt/)

-I Use Gulp for:
+I use Gulp for:
-- Source Maps (link the minified JS or CSS files in the browser development tools to the original (unminified) file)
+- Source Maps (link the minified JS or CSS files in the browser development tools to the original (unminified) files)
 - Watch (if there is a file change, do certain tasks)
-- Concate (Bundle all files into one single file)
+- Concantate (Bundle all files into one single file)
 - Minify JS and CSS
 - Babel (ES6 --> ES5)
 - Image sprites